Header-Banner-Manuka.jpg

 Manuka Honey

-Manuka honey is a mono-floral honey derived from Leptospermum scoparium (tea tree), originating from New Zealand.
-However, active Leptospermum are found native in different regions around the world.
+Manuka honey is a mono-floral honey derived from Leptospermum scoparium - commonly known as mānuka or tea tree - originating from New Zealand and south-east Australia.
 This active honey is particularly valued for its non-peroxide antibacterial activity (NPA).
 This NPA antibacterial agent is considered relatively stable as it is not as sensitive to heat and light, making it a viable medical treatment option.

 What does MGO on Manuka honey packaging mean?

 Methylglyoxal (MGO) is the chemical compound that makes Manuka honey unique.
-Dihydroxyacetone (DHA) is a chemical found in the nectar of Manuka flowers, and it is converted into MGO after bees extract and bring the nectar back to the hive for processing.2 The higher DHA levels in flowers, the higher levels of MGO, which provides a reliable metric standard for Manuka honey’s grading valuation and resulting medical strength and efficacy.3 That’s why you’ll often find MGO levels marked on Manuka Honey packaging (e.g. 240 MGO or 300+ MGO).
+Dihydroxyacetone (DHA) is a chemical found in the nectar of Manuka flowers, and it is converted into MGO after bees extract and bring the nectar back to the hive for processing.2 The higher DHA levels in flowers, the higher the levels of MGO, which provides a reliable metric standard for Manuka honey’s grading valuation and resulting medical strength and efficacy.3 That’s why you’ll often find MGO levels marked on Manuka Honey packaging (e.g. 240 MGO or 300+ MGO).

 The future of Manuka honey